-The Office of Hearing Officers shall serve a notice of date, time, and place of the hearing on the Department of Enforcement or the Department of Market Regulation and the Respondent not later than seven days before the hearing, unless otherwise ordered by the Hearing Officer.
+The Office of Hearing Officers shall serve a notice of date, time, and place of the hearing on Enforcement and the Respondent not later than seven days before the hearing, unless otherwise ordered by the Hearing Officer.
 Service shall be made by personal service or overnight commercial courier.
 The notice shall be effective upon service.